-Troy Ungerman's practice focuses on domestic, international and cross-border private mergers, acquisitions, divestitures, private equity, strategic alliances and corporate reorganizations.
+Troy Ungerman's practice focuses on domestic, international and cross-border private mergers, acquisitions, divestitures, post-merger integration, strategic alliances and corporate reorganizations.
 He has extensive experience leading and advising clients in connection with complex multi-jurisdictional transactions involving multiple stakeholders.
-He routinely advises clients on, and implements, complex domestic and international post-merger integration reorganizations and structures.
-Troy provides transactional as well as corporate and commercial advice to clients in a wide array of industries, including technology, aviation, retail, infrastructure, transport, payment card, manufacturing, financial services, telecommunications and healthcare.
-Troy also leads our Canadian transactional representation and warranty insurance practice in which he routinely advises insurers in the underwriting of representation and warranty insurance policies.
-Troy is Norton Rose Fulbright Canada's chief diversity and inclusion officer, co-chair of our Canadian private M&A team, chair and founder of our Canadian Pride Network, and an elected member of our Canadian partnership committee.
+Troy provides transactional as well as corporate and commercial advice to clients in a wide array of industries, including aviation, technology, retail, infrastructure, transport, manufacturing, financial services, telecommunications and healthcare.
+Troy also leads Norton Rose Fulbright’s Canadian transactional representation and warranty insurance practice in which he routinely advises insurers in the underwriting of representation and warranty insurance policies.
+Troy is Norton Rose Fulbright Canada's chief diversity and inclusion officer, co-chair of our Canadian private M&A team, founder of our Canadian Pride Network, and an elected member of our Canadian partnership committee.
 Troy is a member of the Law Society of Ontario and the Canadian Bar Association.

 On Aug.
 17, Visa Inc. completed an aggregate of US$3.25 billion of senior notes, which included US$500 million of 0.750 per cent senior notes due 2027, US$1.0 billion of 1.100 per cent senior notes due 2031 and US$1.750 billion of 2.000 per cent senior notes due 2050